Pepperstone

-Pepperstone is an Australian forex and CFDs broker providing trading services with forex, stocks, commodities and other asset classes in multiple jurisdictions.
+Pepperstone is an Australian forex and CFD broker that provides trading services in forex, shares, commodities and other asset classes across multiple jurisdictions.
 The company was founded in 2010 in Melbourne, Australia, by Owen Kerr and Joe Davenport.
-The group operates internationally through subsidiaries in the UK, Germany, Cyprus, Kenya, Bahamas, and the UAE.
+The group operates internationally through regulated entities in jurisdictions including the UK, Germany, Cyprus, Kenya, Bahamas, and the UAE.

 History

-Pepperstone was founded in 2010 by Owen Kerr and Joe Davenport but it did not receive its Australian Financial Services License (AFSL) from the Australian Securities and Investments Commission (ASIC) until February 2013.
+Pepperstone was founded in 2010 by Owen Kerr and Joe Davenport but it did not receive its Australian financial services licence (AFSL) from the Australian Securities and Investments Commission (ASIC) until February 2013.

 In 2014, the firm was ranked #1 on BRW Fast Starters, with reported revenues of $60m and 66% growth.
-In 2015, it secured a license under the Financial Conduct Authority (FCA) in the UK.
-By that time the company had already obtained licenses in the UAE with the Dubai Financial Services Authority (DFSA) and in the Bahamas under the Securities Commission of the Bahamas (SCB).
+In 2015, it secured authorisation from the Financial Conduct Authority (FCA) in the UK.

-In 2016, Pepperstone sold a majority of its business to Champ Private Equity.
-The equity firm later exited the company, selling its stake in 2018 to Tamas Szabo CEO and Fiona Lock.
-In February 2017, to comply with its FCA obligations, the firm temporarily suspend trading for its UK clients.
+In 2016, Pepperstone sold a majority stake in the business to Champ Private Equity.
+The private equity firm exited the company in 2018, selling its stake in a management-led buyout to CEO Tamas Szabo and managing director Fiona Lock.
+In February 2017, to comply with its FCA obligations, the firm temporarily suspended trading for its UK clients.

-After Brexit, Pepperstone could no longer operate in European Union under its UK FCA license.
-To continue operations Pepperstone secured additional licenses from BaFin in Germany and CySEC in Cyprus by 2020.
+In preparation for Brexit, Pepperstone sought additional regulatory authorisations in the European Union.
+In 2020, it secured licences from BaFin in Germany and CySEC in Cyprus.
+Its Dubai entity, Pepperstone Financial Services (DIFC) Limited, was licensed by the Dubai Financial Services Authority (DFSA) in March 2020.
 In June 2022, Pepperstone became an Approved Broker Member of the Financial Commission, a self-regulatory organization in the financial services space.

-In 2022, the UK subsidiary increased net profit by 36% to over £10 million.
-However, it failed to break above the broker's revenue of £12.7 million in 2020.
-The client funds decreased to £25.16 mln below the previous year's £28.9 mln.
-Pepperstone reduced employee and legal expenses and tripled marketing expenses instead.
+In the financial year ended 30 June 2022, the UK subsidiary reported trading revenue of £10.7 million, up 36%, and profit before tax of £4.6 million, up 128%.
+In the following financial year, client funds decreased to £25.16 mln from £28.9 mln the previous year.
+Pepperstone also reduced employee and legal expenses while increasing marketing expenses.
+For the financial year ended June 2025, the UK subsidiary reported trading revenue of £15.0 million and net profit of £18.0 million.

 In June 2024, Pepperstone introduced 24-hour CFD trading on US shares on its trading platforms cTrader, MetaTrader, and TradingView.

+In December 2025, Pepperstone secured a Category 5 licence from the UAE Securities and Commodities Authority and opened a new onshore office in Dubai.
+In February 2026, Pepperstone launched Pepperstone Crypto, a spot cryptocurrency exchange for users in Australia.
+At launch, it offered five cryptocurrencies and two stablecoins paired against the Australian dollar, while its existing crypto-CFD offering remained separate.
+In July 2026, Pepperstone expanded its perpetual CFD offering to include gold, silver, the Nasdaq and S&P 500 indices, and WTI and Brent crude oil, with availability varying by jurisdiction.